 B.S. in Aeronautical Engineering from Embry-Riddle Aeronautical University

 M.A.T. in Teaching from Rockford College

 Prior to switching careers, Mrs. Anderson enjoyed an extensive career as a production engineer for a local aerospace company.
-Drawn to education since her undergraduate work, Mrs. Anderson is joining Keith School as a teacher of mathematics and science.
-Mrs. Anderson understands the importance of bringing problem-based learning into the math and science curriculum.
-Now that she has completed a master’s degree in teaching, Mrs. Anderson looks forward to revisiting other passions, including training her two Australian Shepherds, reading, yoga, and a new hobby of learning to play the Clarke Tin Whistle.
+Drawn to education since her undergraduate work, Mrs. Anderson guides students to connect mathematics and science to deeper understanding of the world and how it works.
+Outside of school, Mrs. Anderson enjoys her family including her two Australian Shepherds, reading, and yoga.

 Mary Ann Anderson